-Scott, a former University of Northern Colorado (UNC) student and athlete, has been coaching for Greeley Recreation for 5 or 6 seasons now.
-He started out, as most parents do, coaching when his sons started getting into sports.
+Scott, a former University of Northern Colorado (UNC) student and athlete has been coaching for Greeley Recreation for 5 or 6 seasons now.
+As most parents do, he started coaching when his sons started getting into sports.
 He signed them up to play on a team, but there wasn’t a coach assigned.
 So he was asked by the Recreation staff if he would be willing to coach.

 He coached mostly flag football in the fall and spring, then got into soccer.
 He’s also dabbled in T-ball, baseball, and was even the Assistant Coach for one of the recreational basketball teams.
-He had some experience playing football in college at UNC, but he had never played soccer before.
+He had some college football experience at UNC, but he had never played soccer before.
 Fortunately, Scott had a friend he could rely on that had played the sport in high school.

 Tips of the Trade

 Scott said he’d arrive early, about 10 minutes before each practice.
 He found it helpful to set up cones and determine a game plan in advance.
-Scott would have the kids play ‘Simon Says’ when they arrived just to get them focused.
-Eventually, he met other coaches and they would share secrets and help each other out.
-He suggests designing plays on a dry erase board, so kids can see the plays and execute them.
+Scott would have the kids play ‘Simon Says’ when they arrived to get them focused.
+Eventually, he met other coaches, and they would share secrets and help each other out.
+He suggests designing plays on a dry erase board so kids can see and execute the plays.
 “Kids are visual.
-If you set up a cone and tell them its five yards away day-after-day, they’ll soon be able to judge how far five yards is,” says Scott.
+If you set up a cone and tell them it’s five yards away day-after-day, they’ll soon be able to judge how far five yards is,” says Scott.

 Focusing on the fundamentals is important: how to catch and hold a ball correctly, kick a ball or shoot a basket the right way.
 “Practice helps them develop good habits.
 Some coaches concentrate on the best player.
 But you have to develop a skill set for everyone.
-You should have fun in recreation sports and everyone on the team should get to play.
-Everyone needs to have an opportunity, it’s all about the love of the game.
+You should have fun in recreational sports, and everyone on the team should get to play.
+Everyone needs to have an opportunity; it’s all about the love of the game.
 It’s okay if you want to be competitive, but it’s not the end of the world if you don’t win.
 You might suffer a bit, but it could be the one opportunity you have to connect with a child.”
-Scott says “it’s best to focus on developing fundamentals of the sport.
+Scott says, “it’s best to focus on developing fundamentals of the sport.
 Don’t put pressure on yourself.”